Our process at-a-glance

 Complaints Line: 1-800-661-4689 (toll-free in Canada)

-At this time, we do not accept emailed or faxed complaints.
+Due to COVID-19 and the need to reduce contact, we are currently accepting signed and completed complaint forms by email at email@example.com or fax at 780-424-9617.
 For more information, please see how to file a complaint.Learn more about filing a complaint